uri75/Pieces-of-8-bit/README.md

 ![Amstrad CPC](creation of man - amstrad hi-res.png)

 ## Getting Started
-- Download the .rar file and extract the .blend file
+- Download the .zip file and extract the .blend file
 - Open it in Blender 5 or later

 That's it!